 Affinity Credit Union is a product of over sixty credit union mergers throughout its history.
 Partnering with like-minded credit unions whose co-operative roots run deep and are an integral part of the fabric has contributed to the success and growth of the province.

-Today Affinity is the second largest credit union in the Saskatchewan with over $2.9 billion in assets under administration.
-Affinity offers access to a complete range of accounts and services through a network of 49 branches in 41 communities throughout the province.
+Today Affinity is one of the largest credit unions in Canada with over $5.7 billion in assets under administration.
+The credit union offers access to a complete range of accounts and services throughout the province.

-As a good corporate citizen, Affinity invests a minimum of 3% of pre-tax profits directly back into the communities it serves.
-To further demonstrate its commitment to community investment, Affinity’s 625 employees and 82 elected officials, volunteer their time and energy to projects that have both a positive social and economic impact on the communities they work and live in.
+As a good corporate citizen, Affinity invests a minimum of around 6% of pre-tax profits directly back into the communities it serves.
+To further demonstrate its commitment to community investment, Affinity’s 900 employees and 117 elected officials, volunteer their time and energy to projects that have both a positive social and economic impact on the communities they work and live in.

 Affinity is a dynamic, progressive and socially-responsible financial institution and is committed to creating great opportunities for its members, employees and communities.
-Affinity belongs to its members and exists to add value to the communities its serve by creating partnerships, fostering growth and enhancing financial security.
+Affinity belongs to its members and exists to add value to the communities it serves by creating partnerships, fostering growth and enhancing financial security.

-One of Affinity’s most unique governance aspects is our First Nations district composed of 11 delegates from 11 different First Nations Bands across Saskatchewan.
+One of Affinity’s most unique governance aspects is their First Nations district composed of 10 delegates from nine different First Nations Bands across Saskatchewan.
 Creation of this district in 2007 was a strategic decision to build structural relationships with First Nations.
-Affinity is the only credit union in Canada with an on-reserve branch

 • Mark Lane, Chief Executive Officer